 You’d be forgiven for thinking that Grand Cayman only has the world famous Seven Mile Beach, but with our miles of coastline, there are many beautiful beaches, each with distinct character.
+Some of the most famous destinations are located in the regions of West Bay & 7 Mile Beach and Cayman Kai & Northside.
 With so many beaches from which to choose, you’re sure to find one (or more) that’s just right for you.

 Seven Mile Beach (Public Beach and Governors Beach) – Easily accessible via the Public Bus route, picturesque Seven Mile Beach is often ranked as one of the most beautiful beaches in the world.
 Lined with hotels and condos, make sure to bring your own beach chair or towel, or consider renting a chair at Public Beach.